 Joseph W. Tynan

-Director of Gift Planning, Duke Medicine Development
+Director of Gift Planning for Duke Health Development

 Joseph W. Tynan, Director of Gift Planning in Duke Medicine Development, has been with the Medical Center since 1995.
 Prior to that, he was Director of Planned Giving at Rockefeller University, a biomedical research institute and graduate university in New York City.
 Joe has 21 years of experience in the trust and estate and planned giving fields.
 He received a bachelor's degree, magna cum laude, from Iona College in New Rochelle, N.Y., and a J.D. from St. John's University School of Law in Jamaica, N.Y.